Emergency vehicle lighting: Norway

 Emergency services in Norway use only blue lighting.
 If a blue flashing light is seen in either traffic or the sea, other vehicles must yield to let that vehicle pass.
 Blue flashing lights are used by police, military police, customs, fire departments, rescue services, and ambulances.
-Government, VIP, and embassy vehicles may also use blue if accompanied by local police.
-Any vehicle equipped with a blue flashing light must have a permission issued by the DMV.
+Government, VIP, and embassy vehicles may also use blue if accompanied by police.
+Any vehicle equipped with a blue flashing light must have a permission issued by the NPRA.
 The operator of such vehicle must be a qualified emergency vehicle operator and have a ‘code 160’ endorsement on their driver's license.
 Blue lights can be used alone or with an additional siren.
 The siren may not be used alone.
 The operator of an emergency vehicle may disregard speed limits and traffic lights with caution.
 Amber lights, however, are not regulated, but are used for any vehicle that need special attention, such as tow-trucks, snow plows, and parking enforcement.
 Red flashing lights are no longer in use, and were last used in the early 1960s.